A multisensory concert – Saturday, 30th November 2024, 8 pm

 PANDA Platforma in der Kulturbrauerei, Knaackstr.
 97, 10435 Berlin

 Join us for a Multisensory Concert at Panda Platforma, experience classical music like never before in the unique setting of Panda Platforma.
 The Lyatoshynsky Trio will perform an evocative program featuring Yevhen Stankovych’s “Epilogy”, Mendelssohn’s Piano Trio No. 1, and Piazzolla’s Las Cuatro Estaciones Porteñas.
-This concert will engage all your senses, making it an unforgettable evening of immersive music.
+This concert will engage all your senses, making it an unforgettable evening of immersive music with the earthy aromas of birch and the soothing essence of nard, creating a calming and spiritually enriching atmosphere.
 Incense appeals to one of the most neglected senses in our modern times: the olfactory.
 It affects the human spirit, influences our perception, and invites new experiences and emotions.
 These qualities inspire “Incense of Music” to combine this ancient art with music in a synesthetic project and engage the senses.
 For guests who are particularly sensitive to smoke, this event is not recommended.
 Join us for an unforgettable night that should not be missed!

 Lyatoshynsky Trio was founded in 2019 by winners and laureates of prestigious international competitions.
 The trio focuses on performing prominent works of chamber music, particularly by Ukrainian composers, and aims to disseminate unknown or rarely performed works.
 Their wide-ranging repertoire spans from cotemporary music to works by Boris Lyatoshynsky, Valentyn Sylvestrov, Myroslav Skoryk, Beethoven and Mendelssohn.
 Their debut performance at the Konzerthaus in Vienna featuring the world premiere of Myroslav Skorik’ s Piano Trio was a great success.
 The trio has achieved significant success on the international stage, performing in various countries such as France, Austria, Germany, Lithuania, showcasing their commitment to bringing Ukrainian music to global audiences.
 This concert gave rise to subsequent performances in France, Austria, Germany and Lithuania including venues such as the Konzerthaus – Mozartsaal, the Ehrbar Sall and Arnold Schönberg Center in Vienna, the Opéra Comique in Paris, the Lviv National Philharmonic, the National Philharmonic of Ukraine in Kyiv, the Kharkiv State Opera and Ballet Theatre and the Klaipeda Concert Hall in Lithuania.
 In 2020 Lyatoshynsky Trio recorded its debut album, featuring two piano Trios by Borys Lyatoshynsky.
 The recording received wide acclaim and was among others broadcast on BBC Radio 3.
 In addition to their classical repertoire the Trio is constantly searching for new performance techniques and forms.
 In 2021 in Kyiv, the Trio performed in the multimedia project “Reflections.
 Lines of Fate ” which combined classical music together with 3D visualisations, offering a radically new take on the history of Ukrainian composers.